IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 ### Discoverable services

-In a deployed TomTom IndiGO product, a _discoverable service_ can have any number of implementations (whereas a non _discoverable service_ can only have one implementation of each service interface).
+In a deployed TomTom Digital Cockpit product, a _discoverable service_ can have any number of implementations (whereas a non _discoverable service_ can only have one implementation of each service interface).
 Clients of a discoverable service interface can discover all the implementations.
 This allows the adding of many implementations of a defined interface.
 An example of this is a